Installing and Supporting Agents on Internet-Based Machines

 3.Configure options on the General Settings tab.

 You can configure the Allow the user to settings as you see fit.
 The recommendation is to disable Cancel operations as most users (if they are aware) will stop a scan whenever they know it is running, preventing the agent from performing its task.

 In the Check-In interval area the recommendation is to configure frequent check-ins.
 This will keep the agent responsive to policy changes in your environment.

 In the Engine, data, and patch download location area, Vendor over Internet is recommended in this case as the agents are expected to be primarily outside the network.
 If you are configuring a significant number of agents you may choose to enable Distribution Server and Use vendor as backup source.
 Agents will check for the latest engines and XML data file on the distribution server first, and they will use the vendor Web sites if the distribution server is not available.

-In the Network area, enable the Sync with the Protect Cloud check box.
-This specifies that the agent will have the option to use Protect Cloud to retrieve the latest agent policy information, enabling it to perform synchronization via the cloud.
-This check box is only available if your console is registered with Protect Cloud.
-When you click Save and update Agents, a copy of the agent policy and all necessary components will be written to the Protect Cloud service.
+In the Network area, enable the Sync with the Security Controls Cloud check box.
+This specifies that the agent will have the option to use Security Controls Cloud to retrieve the latest agent policy information, enabling it to perform synchronization via the cloud.
+This check box is only available if your console is registered with Security Controls Cloud.
+When you click Save and deploy to agents, a copy of the agent policy and all necessary components will be written to the Security Controls Cloud service.